PeteCadman/one-click-hugo-cms-again/site/content/post/this-is-my-first/index.md

 image: hedgerow-summer.jpg
 price: £121.00
 ---
-This is the body of the post
+This is the body of the post with extras